Summer Riding Camp features several individual week-long residential programs offered for riders aged 10-16.

 When campers are not riding, they enjoy several horsemanship activities and equine lessons offered on a large variety of topics including confirmation, equine first aid, nutrition, stable management, and bits and equipment.
 We also incorporate some fun in our down time such as painting horse shoes, designing and decorating toy jumps, and making stick horses!

 During their stay at Chatham Hall, campers reside in air-conditioned dorms supervised by an adult faculty member and high school- or college-aged counselors.
 In the evenings, campers are able to participate in fun camp games and activities, including tie dying, s’mores making, playing games, water balloon fun, and bingo.
-Campers who wish to stay for more than one session will have full supervision and additional activities planned on the time between sessions.
+The fee for a Summer Riding session is $2,200.

 Ally Doyon joined the Chatham Hall Riding Program in 2022.
 She came to the School from New Hampshire where she ran her own training business, AMD Equestrian.
 She was previously the assistant to the riding director and an IEA coach at the Fountain Valley School of Colorado.
 Ally rode at the collegiate level as a member of the Connecticut College equestrian team while earning her bachelor’s degree before continuing her education at the University of Colorado where she received her master’s.
 As a USHJA Certified Trainer, she has trained junior riders in the equitation, hunter, and jumper rings at both local and rated shows throughout Colorado, Arizona, and across the Northeast.
 As a graduate of Canterbury School, Ally is familiar with boarding school life and has experience as a history teacher, dorm parent, and admissions officer.